Marxist philosophy: Marxism and philosophy

-Karl Marx's philosophy

 Georg Wilhelm Friedrich Hegel was an important figure in the development of Marxism.

-There are endless interpretations of the "philosophy of Marx", from the interior of the Marxist movement as well as in its exterior.
-Although some have separated Marx's works between a "young Marx" (in particular the Economic and Philosophical Manuscripts of 1844) and a "mature Marx" or also by separating it into purely philosophical works, economics works and political and historical interventions, Étienne Balibar has pointed out that Marx's works can be divided into "economic works" (Das Kapital, 1867), "philosophical works" and "historical works" (The Eighteenth Brumaire of Louis Bonaparte, the 1871 Civil War in France which concerned the Paris Commune and acclaimed it as the first "dictatorship of the proletariat", etc.)
+There are many interpretations of the "philosophy of Marx", both within and outside the Marxist movement.
+Some scholars distinguish between a "young Marx" (in particular the Economic and Philosophical Manuscripts of 1844) and a "mature Marx", or divide his output into purely philosophical works, economic works, and political and historical interventions. Étienne Balibar has argued that Marx's works can be divided into "economic works" (Das Kapital, 1867), "philosophical works", and "historical works" (The Eighteenth Brumaire of Louis Bonaparte; the 1871 The Civil War in France, which concerned the Paris Commune and acclaimed it as the first "dictatorship of the proletariat"; etc.).
+Balibar further argued that if any philosopher could be called a "Marxist philosopher", it would undoubtedly be Louis Althusser:

-Marxism's philosophical roots were thus commonly explained as derived from three sources: English political economy, French republicanism and radicalism, and German idealist philosophy.
-Although this "three sources" model is an oversimplification, it still has some measure of truth.

-On the other hand, Costanzo Preve (1990) has assigned four "masters" to Marx: Epicurus (to whom he dedicated his thesis, Difference of natural philosophy between Democritus and Epicurus, 1841) for his materialism and theory of clinamen which opened up a realm of liberty; Jean-Jacques Rousseau, from which come his idea of egalitarian democracy; Adam Smith, from whom came the idea that the grounds of property is labour; and finally Georg Wilhelm Friedrich Hegel.

-"Vulgar Marxism" (or codified dialectical materialism) was seen as little other than a variety of economic determinism, with the alleged determination of the ideological superstructure by the economical infrastructure.